-FileSource can be reconfigured to load a different input file,
+FileSource may be reconfigured to load a different input file if desired,

-allowing you to replace the original input of the pipeline.
-This is useful if you intend to batch process a
+allowing you to replace the original input of the pipeline with new data.
+This is useful if you intend to batch-process a

 number of simulation files, reusing the same processing pipeline.
-The File I/O section provides
+The File I/O section gives

-more information on importing and exporting data using the scripting interface.
+more details on how to import and export data using the scripting interface.